MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/0_cross_cultural_collaboration.md

   - Time management needs refinement.
     Our two-day buffer for the first milestone didn’t work out this time — but that’s okay.
+  - More meetings for the next milestone.

 - **Did you need to add things that weren't in your strategy?**
 **Or remove extra steps?**
   - Removed redundant or unclear branches during cleanup to make the board more efficient.
   - Added the milestone tag on the issue naming also to make the project board clear in terms of milestones.